 Put simply, the Roomba is a better device when compared head to head.
 It is a close one, but the Roomba wins the head-to-head comparison 4-3.

 Where to Buy

 It can be incredibly difficult to find the Neato or Roomba models in retail stores.
 Whether you go with the Neato or Roomba, you will find the best prices online.
-I have purchased all both my Neato XV-21 and my Roomba 770 online.
+I have purchased both my Neato XV-21 and my Roomba 770 and 880 online.
 You can find almost all of the latest Roomba versions (and a number of the 600 and 500 series) over at Amazon.com.
 Similarly, you can find the Neato XV-21 at Amazon for about $320.
 Thankfully, both can qualify for free shipping.